January 11th, 2023 | By: Emma McGowan | Tags: Pitching, Equity & Stocks

 Advantages of working with venture capitalists

-Similar to angel investors, venture capitalists also come to the table with a lot of business and institutional knowledge.
+Similar to angel investors, private investors such as venture capitalists also come to the table with a lot of business and institutional knowledge.

 Disadvantages of working with venture capitalists

 Also similar to angel investors, part of what venture capitalists want in return for their investment is equity in a startup.